 This will be an important improvement for consumer protection in particular in the area of global money remittances.

 9. To what extent will payments through telecom operators be covered by this Directive?

-Under the current PSD, payments made through a telecom operator are not covered, where the telecom operator acts as an intermediary between the consumer and the payment service provider (by operator billing or direct to phone-bill purchases).
+Under PSD1, payments made through a telecom operator were not covered, where the telecom operator acts as an intermediary between the consumer and the payment service provider (by operator billing or direct to phone-bill purchases).
 Under PSD2, the purchase of physical goods and services through a telecom operator now falls within the scope of the Directive.